MahendraC17/credit-risk-agent/README.md

 ## Summary

-This project is about moving from a model that predicts risk to a system that supports decisions.
+This project is about moving from a model that predicts risk to a system that supports decisions with supoort of generated decisions.

-It not only answers “what is the risk”, but also:

-- can we trust this result
-- does it match real-world patterns
-- how stable is this decision
-- should a human take a closer look

-That shift is what makes the system useful in practice.

 ---